 It can feel strange for an adult child to ask their parents about their financial plans, but it is a conversation that not enough children broach.
-Eventually, you’re the finances of your parents will affect your own, especially if they have not created or updated their estate plan.
+Eventually, the finances of your parents will affect your own, especially if they have not created or updated their estate plan.
 Do they have a will?
 Have they set up a trust?
 Are there clear instructions about where they want to be buried or what they want their funeral or memorial to include?
 Obscure or non-existent plans can unintentionally cause painful arguments and disagreements among siblings, cousins, children, and other loved ones of the deceased, because without clear directions, no one really knows what the parent’s wishes were.
 Similarly, talking to parents about their financial plans and estate plans can help prepare adult children for what lies ahead, financially, for themselves.

 How the Financial Plans of Parents Influence Their Adult Children